Jerga99/JuniorFrontendTest/README.md

 # JuniorFrontendTest
 ===========================================

-Application is only tested in Google Chrome
+Application is tested in Google Chrome , Safari

 ===========================================